 - ✅ Bread – as a rare treat in very small amounts

 - ✅ Brewer’s Yeast

-Using healthy treats to train the duck flock for free ranging put up and turn out purposes and to gentle them so for healthy checks and injury tending is wise.
+Using healthy treats to train the duck flock for free-ranging put up and turn out purposes and to gentle them so for health checks and injury tending is wise.
 Yet, the treats should still be given in only small amounts so their diet remains a healthy one.

 Unsafe Foods To Never Feed Ducks

 - ❌ Chocolate

 - ❌ Onion

 - ❌ Garlic